-1. The patient regains capacity;
+- 1. The patient regains capacity; - 2.
+An agent appointed in an advance health care directive or an orally designated surrogate is available and gives consent;

-- 2. An agent appointed in an advance health care directive or a surrogate is available and gives consent; - A court order is issued under Probate Code Section 3200 et seq. authorizing the treatment (as discussed in "Court Order Authorizing Medical Treatment," page 2.20); - A conservator who may make health care decisions is appointed (as discussed in "Temporary or Permanent Conservatorship," page 2.22, and "Petition for Appointment of Public Guardian," page 2.22); - In the circumstances discussed in "Family Members," page 2.22, the patient's closest available relative gives consent; or - Consent is obtained from an interdisciplinary team as described in "Unrepresented Patients in Skilled Nursing Facilities," page 2.18, or "Unrepresented Patients in Acute Care Facilities," page 2.19.
+- A court order is issued under Probate Code Section 3200 et seq. authorizing the treatment (as discussed in "Court Order Authorizing Medical Treatment," page 2.21); - A conservator who may make health care decisions is appointed (as discussed in "Temporary or Permanent Conservatorship," page 2.23, and "Petition for Appointment of Public Guardian," page 2.23); - 5.
+In the circumstances discussed in "Family Members," page 2.23, the patient's closest available relative gives consent; or - Consent is obtained from an interdisciplinary team as described in "Unrepresented Patients in Skilled Nursing Facilities," page 2.18, or "Unrepresented Patients in Acute Care Facilities," page 2.20.